-Students must pick up a script and/or the selected audition pieces prior to the auditions to prepare for select roles during flex lunches.
+Students must pick up a script and/or the selected audition pieces prior to the auditions to prepare for the role they'd prefer.

 Audition selections will be available to students prior to the audition date.

 All 9th-12th grade students must meet the following criteria to audition for U.I.L.
 One Act Play in the Spring Semester : Completed Intro to Theater in 8th Grade and were a U.I.L.
-OAP participant or have completed Theater I in high school.
-A freshman with no prior participation in UIL OAP may not audition for the UIL OAP but may audition for the Fall play.
+OAP participant or have completed Theater I in high school or may be currently enrolled as a freshman in a Theater Class and were cast in the fall play within the same school year.

 Roles will be cast based on preparedness, memorization, characterization, suitability for the role, previous experience, stage presence and in some instances may require a recommendation from a previous school or teacher.

 Grade level is not a factor in being selected for lead roles.
 A senior with previous experience may play a bit role while a sophomore that has completed only Theater I may be cast in a lead role.

 Students that are not enrolled in a Theater class are welcome to audition for the fall semester play, but they must adhere to the same guidelines set forth in this handbook regarding behavior, conduct and eligibility and will become part of the Theater Production Team.